tdpetrou/pandas_cub/README.md

 Although we launched our Jupyter Notebook within the `pandas_cub` environment, our code will be executed within the base environment at first.

 If you run the first cell of the notebook (shown below) you can verify the location in your file system where Python is getting executed.

-This is not where the `pandas_cub` environment was installed.
+**One of two possibilities can happen**

+If the value outputted from `sys.executable` is in the pandas_cub environment, it will have a path that ends like this:

+`anaconda3/envs/pandas_cub/bin/python`

+If this is your output, you can skip the rest of this step.

+If the value outputted from `sys.executable` ends with the following:

+`anaconda3/bin/python`

+then you are actually not executing python from the `pandas_cub` environment.
+You need to complete the rest of the step.

 ![][17]